 You probably didn’t expect that South Korea has stunning beaches.
 Well yes, and you can even surf in South Korea (check out the best spots for surfing here).

 In the east coast of South Korea, head to Gangneung.
-The east coast is absolutely stunning with miles long beaches.
-While living in Seoul, we spent many long weekend there.
+The east coast is absolutely stunning with miles-long beaches.
+While living in Seoul, we spent many long weekends there.
 You can check out our post here to visit Gangneung.

-In the west coast, we particularly enjoyed Taean National Park.
-It is well known by locals for its kilometers long sandy beaches.
+On the West Coast, we particularly enjoyed Taean National Park.
+It is well known by locals for its kilometers-long sandy beaches.
 It is also popular for camping (especially at Mongsanpo Beach).

 Another great reason why you should visit South Korea!

 Seoul has established itself as one of the most avant-garde cities in the world.
-Fashion Week, showcasing the latest streetwear creations from the city’s elite designers, has become the must-see event for industry enthusiasts.
+Fashion Week, showcasing the latest streetwear creations from the city’s elite designers has become a must-see event for industry enthusiasts.

 The influential event, which takes place twice a year, in March and October, is the opportunity for established and up-and-coming South Korean designers to showcase their streetwear styles to industry audiences.